2021–22 UEFA Europa Conference League: Group stage

 The draw for the group stage was held on 27 August 2021, 13:30 CEST (14:30 TRT), in Istanbul, Turkey.
 The 32 teams were drawn into eight groups of four.
 For the draw, the teams were seeded into four pots, each of eight teams, based on their 2021 UEFA club coefficients.
 Teams from the same association, and due to political reasons, teams from Azerbaijan and Armenia, could not be drawn into the same group.
 Prior to the draw, UEFA formed pairings of teams from the same association, including those playing in the Europa League group stage (one pairing for associations with two or three teams, two pairings for associations with four or five teams), based on television audiences, where one team was drawn into Groups A–D and another team was drawn into Groups E–H, so that the two teams would have different kick-off times.

 The matches were played on 14 and 16 September, 30 September, 21 October, 4 November, 25 November, and 9 December 2021.
 The winners of each group advanced to the round of 16, while the runners-up advanced to the knockout round play-offs.
 The third-placed and fourth-placed teams were eliminated from European competitions for the season.

+All teams made their debut appearance in the group stage.
 Alashkert, Bodø/Glimt, Flora, Kairat, Lincoln Red Imps, Mura, Randers and Union Berlin made their debut appearances in a UEFA competition group stage.
 Alashkert, Flora and Lincoln Red Imps were the first teams from Armenia, Estonia and Gibraltar, respectively, to play in a UEFA competition group stage.